 3. Kit vs. DIY

-The upfront cost of a kit might be more than a do-it-yourself approach, especially if you’ve got scrap wood, PVC pipes, and other materials lying around in your shed, garage or basement; but you may save time and frustration by having it all planned out for you.
+The upfront cost of a kit might be more than a do-it-yourself approach.
+This is especially true if you’ve got scrap wood, PVC pipes, and other materials lying around.
+But you may save time and frustration building a greenhouse by having it all planned out for you.

 4. Venting and Heating